Carlos Santana: Return to commercial success

 In 2005, Herbie Hancock approached Santana to collaborate on an album again using the Supernatural formula.
 Possibilities was released on August 30, 2005, featuring Carlos Santana and Angélique Kidjo on "Safiatou".
 Also in 2005, fellow Latin star Shakira invited Santana to play the soft rock guitar ballad "Illegal" on her second English-language studio album Oral Fixation, Vol. 2.

 Santana's 2005 album All That I Am consists primarily of collaborations with other artists.
 The first single, the peppy "I'm Feeling You", again featured Michelle Branch and the Wreckers.
 Other musicians joining this time included Steven Tyler of Aerosmith, Kirk Hammett from Metallica, hip-hop artist/songwriter/producer will.i.am, guitarist/songwriter/producer George Pajon, hip-hop/reggae star Sean Paul, and R&B singer Joss Stone.
 In April and May 2006, Santana toured Europe, where he promoted his son Salvador Santana's band as his opening act.

 In 2007, Santana appeared, along with Sheila E. and José Feliciano, on Gloria Estefan's album 90 Millas, on the single "No Llores".
 He also teamed again with Chad Kroeger for the hit single "Into the Night".
 He also played guitar in Eros Ramazzotti's hit "Fuoco nel fuoco" from the album e².

 In 2008, Santana was reported to be working with his longtime friend, Marcelo Vieira, on his solo album Acoustic Demos, which was released at the end of the year.
 It features tracks such as "For Flavia" and "Across the Grave", the latter said to feature heavy melodic riffs by Santana.

 Santana performed at the 2009 American Idol Finale with the top 13 finalists, which starred many acts such as KISS, Queen and Rod Stewart.
 On July 8, 2009, Santana appeared at the Athens Olympic Stadium in Athens with his 10-member all-star band as part of his "Supernatural Santana – A Trip through the Hits" European tour.
 On July 10, 2009, he also appeared at Philip II Stadium in Skopje.
 With a 2.5-hour long concert and 20,000 people, Santana appeared for the first time in that region.
 "Supernatural Santana – A Trip through the Hits" was played through 2011 at the Hard Rock Hotel in Las Vegas.

 Santana is featured as a playable character in the music video game Guitar Hero 5.
 A live recording of his song "No One to Depend On" is included in the game, which was released on September 1, 2009.
-More recently in 2011, three Santana songs were offered as downloadable content (DLC) for guitar learning software Rocksmith: "Oye Como Va", "Smooth", and "Black Magic Woman/Gypsy Queen".
+More recently in 2011, three Santana songs were offered as downloadable content (DLC) for the guitar learning software Rocksmith: "Oye Como Va", "Smooth", and "Black Magic Woman/Gypsy Queen".
 In the same year, Santana received the Billboard Latin Music Lifetime Achievement Award.